A look at Dominion Energy Inc.'s (D) recent performance gives investors their first glimpse of hope.

 Sponsored

-Utilities Sector giant saw their annual sales surged by 3.50% over the last five years.
+Over the past five-year period, the growth rate of yearbook sales for the company of the Utilities sector was 3.50%.
 The company achieved an average annual earnings per share of 87.70%.
-With a float of $831.12 million, this company’s outstanding shares have now reached $832.50 million.
+With a float of $831.14 million, this company’s outstanding shares have now reached $832.50 million.

 Dominion Energy Inc. (D) Insider Activity